magooney-loon/pb-deployer/internal/tunnel/docs/PHASE2.md

 ## Conclusion

-The tunnel package has made excellent progress in Phase 2, with the core execution framework and setup management capabilities fully implemented and production-ready.
-The remaining work focuses on security hardening and service management - critical components for a complete infrastructure automation platform.
+The tunnel package has made excellent progress in Phase 2, with the core execution framework, setup management, and security hardening capabilities fully implemented and production-ready.
+The remaining work focuses on service management and deployment orchestration - critical components for a complete infrastructure automation platform.

-**Current State:** Operational for basic deployment tasks **Phase 2 Completion:** Requires Security, Service and Deployment Manager implementation **Estimated Completion Time:** 3-4 weeks
+**Current State:** Operational for secure deployment tasks with comprehensive security hardening **Phase 2 Completion:** Requires Service and Deployment Manager implementation **Estimated Completion Time:** 2-3 weeks

 The architecture and implementation quality are excellent, providing a solid foundation for the remaining components and future enhancements.